 1. What do you do if you think your dog has fleas?

 If you think that your dog has fleas, you need to act as quickly as possible.
-The longer you wait to respond to a potential infestation, the higher the chances that the flea population will explode in numbers and become more difficult to handle and kill.
+The longer you wait to respond to If you think that your dog has fleas, you need to act as quickly as possible.
+The longer you wait to respond to a potential infestation, the higher the chances that the flea population will explode in numbers and become more challenging to handle and kill.

 If you think your dog has fleas, the first thing you need to do is check their fur and skin for signs of a flea infestation.
 Look for signs of flea bites, flea eggs, or even the fleas themselves.
-Depending on the severity of the infestation, the fleas may be so numerous that you can spot them crawling around in the dog’s fur or on their skin.
+Depending on the severity of the outbreak, the fleas may be so numerous that you can spot them crawling around in the dog’s fur or skin.

-If the infestation is severe or your dog is showing any signs of a negative reaction—such as loss of appetite, decreased urination, fever or shaking, pale tongue or nose—then you should take your dog into the vet right away.
-It is possible for dogs to get infections from fleas or even become anemic depending on the amount of blood being consumed by the fleas.
+If the infestation is severe or your dog shows any signs of a negative reaction—such as loss of appetite, decreased urination, fever or shaking, pale tongue or nose—then you should take your dog into the vet right away.
+Dogs can get infections from fleas or become anemic, depending on the amount of blood they consume.
 In this case, antibiotics and possibly a blood transfusion will be necessary.